L A K E C O N W A Y H Y D R O L O G Y

 NORMAL WATER LEVELS - According to Orange County regulations the Normal High Water (NHW) is established as 6" above the weir elevation.
 The Normal High Water elevation (NHW) was established 10/1/1982 using NVGD 29 (National Vertical Geodetic Datum 1929) by code using an elevation 6" above the top of the weir at Daetwyler Ave. which was 86.4 on the same datum.
 In 2015 Orange County converted to using NAVD 88 (North American Vertical Datum 1988) 85.46 NAVD which is 0.955 feet lower.
 This establishes the new weir elevation at 85.445 feet and the new NHW at 85.945.
 For some reason unknown to me though Orange County is calling the new NHW at 85.85 (NAVD 88) which is 0.095 feet lower.

-2015 LAKE STAGE - Simply put this is how full the lake is.
-Its scale in percent is on the left side of the chart and can be applied to all the traces that use the elevation scale.
-At 100% the lake has not been above this level during the 30 years between 1986 and 2015 (hence 2015 lake stage).
-At 0% the lake has not been lower than this in the 30 year time frame.
+2020 LAKE STAGE - Simply put this is how full the lake is.
+Its scale in percent is on the right side of the chart and can be applied to all the traces that use the elevation scale.
+100% indicates the lake has not been above this level during the 30 years between 1989 and 2020 (hence 2020 lake stage).
+At 0% the lake has not been lower than this in the same 30 year time frame.
 At 50% the lake has been above this level for 15 years and below this level for 15 years.

 Lake Conway does not have a fixed water elevation.
 It is a natural body of water and is subject to fluctuations caused by nature and man.
 Since 1952 when data started being collected on this lake its level has consistently varied about 5' over generally 10 year periods and the average level has been dropping slightly.
 From 1968 to 1973 the level was artificially maintained using large groundwater pumps.
 Those pumps have been removed and current regulations prevent them from being reinstalled.
 Since the total rainfall over the past 100 years has not changed but water use by mankind has substantially increased, causing a net decrease in the water table elevation, it can be surmised this is at least one reason for the average lake level decrease.
 With this in mind, it is apparent that very old data may have little bearing on what we can expect from our lake today.